ItsFa-tih/Project-2/Project #2-Readme.md

 Overview -
-In this project we will create a machine learning model based on the premise that whether a customer will churn or not.
-The algorithm we are going to use is K-Means.
-We will source the dataset from Kaggle and aim to achieve high accuracy by optimizing the model.
+In this project,  we will evaluate performance of different machine learning algorithms based on the same data set.
+We have sourced the data set from https://www.kaggle.com/blastchar/telco-customer-churn.

-As an optional exercise, we may also use PCA to reduce the dimensionality of the data set although we have not analyzed the data to make that decison yet.

-We will also make a set of recommendations to prevent churn in our presentation.
+The project will consist of :

+1- Data preperation, normalization and encoding - Hadil 2- Training, predicting and evaluating with model #1 : Neural Networks - Tommy 3- Training, predicting and evaluating with model #2 : Logistic Regression -Fatih 4- Training, predicting and evaluating with model #3 : Nearest Neighbors - Juan

+Every model will be optimized and their performance metrics will be compared.

+Our findings will be presented on Thursday Feb17